latinos/LatinoAnalysis/ShapeAnalysis/data/README.md

     mkTable.py fitDiagnostics.root -e -b

 produces a table including pre-fit and b-only fit reults.
 In case you need the table to be in a "Process VS Category" format, use the `--fancyTable` option.
+In this case the s+b fit results are used, with the pre-fit values displayed in parenthesis.

 Further options include: